 To see where we travel, check out our tournament index.

 NATIONAL PREMIER TRAVEL POLICIES

 If a player is selected for a team and she agrees to take a spot on the roster, the player is committed to Lakeshore Lacrosse.
 She may not play with any other club team (practice or games).
 Anyone found “double rostering” will be removed from the Lakeshore team.
-Please note, this does not apply other Lakeshore Travel Teams (Midwest Select or Chicago Stars) or IGLA programs, as those teams would not be attending the same tournaments.
+Please note, this does not apply other Lakeshore Travel Teams or IGLA programs, as those teams would not be attending the same tournaments.
 It also does not apply to playing with your high school team.
 The player is also expected to attend all practices and tournaments.